ChemDraw and Chem3D Exercises

 • adenosine

-2. Draw reaction mechanisms (show entire reaction, including reactants and products) for:
+2. Draw reaction mechanisms (show entire reaction, including reactants and products) for the first two reactions below:

 Second Day:

 During the second day of this lab, you will individually do a short quiz using ChemDraw and Chem3D.
-You will work alone, and will have 30 min to finish this quiz.
-Students will draw a number (or be assigned times) indicating the time that they will be admitted back into the lab to do this exercise.
+You will work alone, and will have 60 min to finish this quiz (with a 10 minute grace period).
+Students will sign up for one of the three different start times.
+Come to the lab for your pre-assigned time.
 This exercise will count as a regular quiz, not as a lab score.

 Go To Experiment: ChemDraw 1 2 3 4 5 6 7 8 9 10